Akron/fastpfor-go/README.md

 a variable-byte encoding that compresses small integers efficiently.
 They are later re-applied with `dst[pos] |= exc << bitWidth`.

+A [Kaitai Struct](https://kaitai.io/) definition file is part of this repository.

 ## Build Tags

 The `noasm` build tag disables all assembly optimizations, forcing pure Go implementations: